ashine01/assignment/README.md

 * Make sure the webdriver and the "autoTest.py" are in the same directory.
-If you are using Windows, copy both "chromedriver.exe" and "msedgedriver.exe".
+If you are using Windows, please copy both "chromedriver.exe" and "msedgedriver.exe".
 If you are using macOS, copying "chromedriver" is enough.
 (Note: It's no need to download webdriver for Safari browser.
 Instead, you have to check if the "safaridriver" is correctly under "/usr/bin/" directory.)

 * For macOS users, enable the "Remote Automation" of Safari browser is necessary.
 Please follow the screenshot below to enable it.